 In July 2018, shortly after news surfaced that Cohen was in talks with Showtime for a new interview program, it was announced that Who Is America? would debut on the cable network on July 15.

 Cohen, who tweeted an old video clip of a seemingly irritated Donald Trump insulting him on July 4, followed with another clip, from his upcoming program, in which he gets former Vice President Dick Cheney to sign his "waterboarding kit."
 Adding more intrigue, on July 10, former Alaska Governor Sarah Palin wrote a lengthy Facebook post in which she complained about being duped into agreeing to an interview with a disabled U.S. veteran, who turned out to be Cohen in disguise.

 In the Who Is America? premiere, Cohen debuted his right-wing conspiracy theorist Billy Wayne Ruddick for an interview with Bernie Sanders, leaving the Vermont senator befuddled with his proposal for wealth redistribution.
 Other new alter egos included Israeli anti-terrorist expert Erran Morad, who convinces former Senate Majority Leader Trent Lott and other sitting congressmen to support his "Kinderguardians" program of arming children.

 Marriage to Isla Fisher and Children

-While Cohen is extremely private about his personal life, one bit of good news was made public in 2007: He and his fiancée, Australian actress Isla Fisher, welcomed their first child, daughter Olive, that October.
-Following their marriage in Paris in March 2010, they had two more children—daughter Elula, in August 2010, and son Montgomery, in March 2015.
+While Cohen is extremely private about his personal life, one bit of good news was made public in 2007: He and his then-fiancée, Australian actress Isla Fisher, welcomed their first child, daughter Olive, that October.
+Following their marriage in Paris in March 2010, they had two more children — daughter Elula, in August 2010, and son Montgomery, in March 2015.